emmercm/www/src/blog/_mysql-table-size.md

   AND table_name = :tableName;
 ```

-Because the table statistics columns in `information_schema.tables` are cached, up to a default of 24 hours (controlled by the [`information_schema_stats_expiry`](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_information_schema_stats_expiry) setting).
-MySQL explicitly avoids querying from the storage engine (e.g. InnoDB) frequently.

-For InnoDB tables, `information_schema.tables` is populated from `mysql.innodb_table_stats`, so you should query from the source to avoid the cache.
-For non-InnoDB tables, you have to use `information_schema.tables` if you want to avoid the expensive `SELECT COUNT(*)`.

 A table's `information_schema.tables` statistics are updated in these scenarios:

 - The column's cache has expired